srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 <div align="center"> <img src="detectron/detectron-visualizations/inception-inference/17790319373_bd19b24cfc_k.jpg" width="700px" /> <p>Example 1: Detectron output.</p> </div>

-## Setup and Installation
+## Setup and Installation Instructions

-### Google Cloud Platform (GCP)
+### Setting up the GPU enabled VM on Google Cloud Platform (GCP)

-One of the requirements to use Detectron is a NVIDIA GPU.
+One of the requirements of Detectron is to use a machine with NVIDIA GPUs.
 To gain access to this resource, we each created free accounts on [Google Cloud](https://cloud.google.com/) using our *personal* email addresses and credit cards.
-Unfortunately, the free version (although it does give $300 credit for the first year) does not allow access to GPUs so we upgraded our accounts.
-We then followed the instructions [here](https://cloud.google.com/compute/quotas) to get access to 8 K80 GPUs.
+Unfortunately, the free version (although it does give $300 credit for the first year) does not allow access to GPUs so we upgraded our accounts, albeit at no up front charge.
+We then followed the instructions [here](https://cloud.google.com/compute/quotas) to get access to 8 up to K80 GPUs.

 After creating a project, we then made a VM Instance with the following settings:
 * **Zone:** us-central or us-west